Connector Annotation Position in Blazor Diagram

 }

 The SegmentAngle property is used to rotate the annotation based on the connectors segment direction.
-By default, annotation will be rotated in the connector path.
-When you assign value to the SegmentPath property, annotation will be rotated from its position based on the connector segment direction.
+By default, the annotation will be rotated in the connector path.
+When you assign a value to the SegmentPath property, the annotation will be rotated from its position based on the connector segment direction.

 The following code example shows how the connector annotation rotated in its path direction.